 Fit the first oilseal (12) with the open side facing towards the head to ensure an oiltight seal, and the second (13) with the open side facing outwards so as to avoid water leaks from the pump into the timing case.
+This last oilseal must be fitted in its housing to a depth of 1 mm.
 Remember to apply grease to the outer surfaces of the oilseal.